mhira-project/mhira-docker/README.md

     cp env-example .env

-Change the line `SUPERADMIN_PASSWORD=` after the equal sign to set the password for the superadmin account.
-Run this line after changing `placeholder` to your desired password.

-    sed -i 's/SUPERADMIN_PASSWORD=/SUPERADMIN_PASSWORD=placeholder/' .env

 Change the line `JWT_SECRET=changeMe` after the equal sign to set the secret key, which is a 32 character string.
 Run this line in order to change it into a randomly generated key.

     sed -i "s|changeMe|$(openssl rand -base64 32)|" .env